moog500nl/brandweave-site-google/replit.md

   - Updated homepage "How It Works" sequence to: Analyse, Score, Benchmark, Recommend
   - Replaced "Explore the Audit" button with "Get Audit" button linking to pricing-contact page
   - Added Anthropic and Grok text logos to homepage logo row with proportional sizing and increased spacing
+  - Hidden blog section from navigation menu for streamlined user experience
+  - Updated pricing section heading from "Pricing" to "Introductory Pricing"

 ## User Preferences